kloimhardt/blog/docs/_posts/2025-03-12-scicloj_cli.md

 ## An essay à clef

-The following essay argues that if SciKloj cater for Pythonists in the right way, it will be seen in a better light within the Clojure community.
+The following essay argues that if SciKloj caters for Pythonists in the right way, it will be seen in a better light within the Clojure community.

 ### SciKloj caters for a subset of beginners
 The message of SciKloj is: "Clojure is the best and most natural language for science and to this aim, the SciKloj community provides Noj as a  framework for data science in Clojure."